 - Austin was the first city in Texas to adopt a Zero Waste Plan, and TCE is working with city officials to implement and enforce it.
 Learn more here.

 - Dallas passed its Zero Waste Plan in 2013.
-TCE is working to accelerate a critical part of this process – getting recycling for apartments and businesses.
+TCE is working to accelerate a critical part of this process – getting recycling for apartments and businesses, for Dallas, and surrounding cities.
 Learn more here.

 - Houston is working on a long-range plan for many city services, including waste and recycling, and TCE is urging city officials to include a Zero Waste Plan in this process.
 Learn more here.

 Multi-family buildings and businesses account for 83% of the waste that Dallas currently sends to landfills.
 Any efforts to reduce our overall waste and boost recycling must address these sources.
 Other Texas cities such as San Antonio, San Marcos, Austin and Fort Worth have adopted commercial recycling ordinances; we can learn from these examples and do the same in Dallas and other DFW cities.

 Send your message to Mayor Rawlings and the City Council today: Dallas needs a Universal Recycling Ordinance!

 Houston City Council recently voted to continue curbside recycling, after thousands of Houstonians spoke up to stop the city from suspending this vital service.

 Now we need our Mayor and City Council to implement a long-term solid waste plan with a goal of achieving Zero Waste, as most major cities in the U.S. and Texas have done.

 The Austin American-Statesman published a piece on Monday, December 21 that misrepresented the economics and environmental benefits of recycling and Zero Waste.
 Recycling saves money, creates jobs, and protects the environment–we must counter misinformation that says otherwise!